Alan Kerouedan

-Cllub career
+Club career

 On 3 June 2020, Kerouedan signed a professional contract with Rodez.
-Kerouedan made his professional debut with Rodez in a 1-0 Ligue 2 win over Grenoble on 22 August 2020.
+Kerouedan made his professional debut with Rodez in a 1–0 Ligue 2 win over Grenoble on 22 August 2020.

 On 10 June 2022, Kerouedan signed a pre-contract agreement to join Championnat National side Avranches on a free transfer.

+On 11 June 2024, Kerouedan signed for Ligue 2 club Grenoble on a three-year contract.